outsidedav/swift/authenticate/app_id.md

 # Authenticating users

 Application security can be incredibly complicated.
-For most developers, it's one of the hardest part of creating an app.
+For most developers, it's one of the hardest parts of creating an app.
 How can you be sure that you are protecting your users information?
-By integrating {{site.data.keyword.appid_full}} into your apps, you can secure resources and add authentication; even when you don't have a lot of security experience.
+By integrating {{site.data.keyword.appid_full}} into your apps, you can secure resources and add authentication; even when you don't have much security experience.

-By requiring users to sign in to your app, you can store user data such as app preferences or information from the public social profiles, and then use that data to customize each experience of your app. {{site.data.keyword.appid_short_notm}} provides a log in framework for you, but you can also bring your own branded sign in screens when working with cloud directory.
+By requiring users to sign in to your app, you can store user data such as app preferences (or information from public social profiles), and then leverage that data to customize each users experience within the app. {{site.data.keyword.appid_short_notm}} provides a log in framework for you, but you can also bring your own branded sign in screens to use with cloud directory.

 For all of the ways that you can use {{site.data.keyword.appid_short_notm}} and architecture information, see [About {{site.data.keyword.appid_short_notm}}](/docs/services/appid/about.html).

 ## Before you begin

-First, be sure you have the following prerequisites ready to go:
+First, be sure that you have the following prerequisites ready to go:
  * CocoaPods (version 1.1.0 or higher)
  * iOS (version 9 or higher)
  * MacOS (version 10.11.5 or higher)